rareval48/Intermediate_CAD/README.md

 ### Reflection
-The wheels and bearings were the easiest parts to make in this project althought I had a problem with the size of the bearing and it interfeering with the sides of the wheel.
+The wheels and bearings were the easiest parts to make in this project althought I had a problem with the size of the bearing and it interfering with the sides of the wheel.
+To fix it I had to change the diameter and make it smaller for the sides of the bearing up against the wheel not on it.
 Once I fixed that, it went pretty smoothly after and from there I moved onto the next part of the project.

 ### Evidence
 [Wheels and Bearing](https://cvilleschools.onshape.com/documents/7711f3ed98499335c3be4f00/w/97e62adae0b8b7b5650fe9e4/e/8c69a65483616eaa44eefb58?renderMode=0&uiState=618d2ca09ccafa52b287e1f6)